kxenopoulou/epistemology-of-logic/chapter_summaries/06_formalization_of_dialectical_structures.md

 markdown
 # Formalization of Dialectical Structures

+**Methodological Note**
+>
+> The formal symbols, operators, matrices, and schematic notations
+> presented in this chapter (e.g. Np, truth-value spectra, propositional
+> matrices, Y(L,B,Θ), Sπ, Sa) do **not** constitute a systems-theoretic,
+> computational, logical-calculus, or cognitive model.
+>
+> They are strictly expository formalizations of dialectical structures
+> explicitly developed by Epameinondas Xenopoulos and grounded in
+> material practice, historical process, and objective contradiction.
+>
+> No extension, axiomatization, algorithmic interpretation, or external
+> formal system is introduced beyond what is explicitly stated in the
+> source text.

+## Foundational Formal Symbols from Xenopoulos's Text

 ## Foundational Formal Symbols from Xenopoulos's Text

 ### A. The Process Operator Np (Pages 10-11)